asyslinux/irec/README.md

 recoverjpeg /path/to/imgfile -m 256m -o /path/to/recovery
 ```

-Notice: recoverjpeg utility by default has max size = 6MB, if not set more, then recoverjpeg would recovery only <6MB size of jpg file images
+Notice: recoverjpeg utility by default has max size 6MB (-m option), if not set more, then recoverjpeg would recovery only <6MB size of jpg file images

 - Example usage with MooseFS chunk files